Moejay10/DFT/README.md

 This is the repository for the master work at the University of Oslo.

 ## Structure
-- Code
-This folder contains all of the code used for pre and post analysis of data concerning DFT calculations.
+- **Code**: This folder contains all of the code used for pre and post analysis of data concerning DFT calculations.

   - VASP